-The Government recognises the importance of first aid and have consequently approved it as a mandatory element of the PSHE curriculum.
+The Government recognises the importance of first aid.
+It has consequently approved it as a mandatory element of the PSHE curriculum.
 However, learning first aid is not a tick box exercise but a specialist skill that deserves care and attention.

 A common misconception is that first aid can be taught to large numbers at once – for example in a school assembly.
-However, this runs the risk of children misunderstanding or misapplying first aid techniques, which could be potentially dangerous as children who have only half listened attempt to practise poorly grasped skills on each other or younger siblings.
+However, this runs the risk of children misunderstanding or misapplying first aid techniques.
+That could be potentially dangerous.
+Children who have only half listened may attempt to practise poorly grasped skills on each other or younger siblings.

-It is important that primary school children are introduced to age-appropriate basic first aid, such as learning how to call for an ambulance and helping with common occurrences such as burns, choking or putting someone who is unconscious and breathing into the recovery position.
+It is important that primary school children are introduced to age-appropriate basic first aid.
+These include learning how to call for an ambulance and helping with common occurrences.
+These may be burns, choking or putting someone who is unconscious and breathing into the recovery position.